Edward Ling

 At the 2004 Summer Olympics in Athens he participated in the men's trap event, finishing tied for 25th position.
 In 2012, he also competed in the men's trap, finishing in 21st position.
 At the 2016 Summer Olympics, he won the bronze medal in the men's trap.

 Personal life

-He is a crop farmer in Somerset, and also works as a shooting coach.
-He is married to Abbey Burton, a fellow professional shooter, and has one daughter with her.
+He is a crop farmer in Nynehead in Somerset, and also works as a shooting coach.
+He is married to Abbey Burton, a fellow professional shooter, and has two daughters with her.